 In April 2016, Apple discontinued support for the Windows version of QuickTime.
 There will be no further updates or security patches for QuickTime on Windows.
 Apple also confirmed security gaps in QuickTime for Windows which have been discovered previously.

-This cannot be said precisely.
+The actual risk of security gaps in QuickTime for Windows is unknown.
 According to reports, an attack through the security gaps in QuickTime for Windows is possible, but not highly likely.
-It also seem to require user actions like clicking internet links or opening malicious files.
+It also seems to require user actions like clicking internet links or opening malicious files.
 In any case, the risk increases constantly due to the missing security patches.

-If you need to work with videos in Cubase/Nuendo on a Windows machine, you should minimise the security risk by limiting the QuickTime installation to necessary components.
+- If updating is not an option for you right now and you need to work with videos in older Cubase/Nuendo videos on a Windows machine, you should minimise the security risk by limiting the QuickTime installation to necessary components.
 Read on to find out how this can be achieved.
 However, only uninstalling QuickTime will remove the potential threat completely!

 Please note that Steinberg cannot be held responsible for any damages caused by installing and/or using QuickTime!